 A revolutionary new approach to reading greens, anticipating breaks, and evaluating putts, plus tips for choosing your putting strategy.

-If you want to putt well, you MUST read this book!
+If you want to putt well, you MUST

 The ability to predict break and putt the correct distance both depend on getting the right feedback from your own putts and from putts you observe.
 This book shows you exactly how to get it.

 Unlock the mystery of the greens!
 Feel for green speed is one of the great mysteries of the game.
 Some people seem to have it, but can’t explain why.
 And unlike slope, you can’t see green speed, so you must have that feel — the amount of break depends on it.

 This manual explains how to get that feel, by evaluating putts.
 Use whatever system you like to choose your line.
 But after that, use this manual to see if it was your choice or your execution that was off.
 Use it to save multiple strokes per round, in what should be (and is!) the easiest part of the game.

 At the end of this page, there are links to articles that “bottom line” the system for you.
 Try them out!
 Then read the manual to fully understand what’s going on, and why those principles work.

 - How to evaluate every putt you make: